Home Office Desk Makeover: A Fresh Start with a Classic Desk

-When we moved into our new house a few years ago, we took one of the extra bedrooms and turned it into a home office for me.
-I spend a lot of time behind the keyboard to be retired!
-Anyway, I had a really big and heavy computer console-type desk that was dark cherry and like most of my other furniture, it had been around for 15 years or more.
+When we moved into our new house a few years ago, we turned one of the extra bedrooms into a home office for me.
+I spend a lot of time behind the keyboard for someone who’s technically retired!
+My workspace originally featured a big, heavy computer console desk in dark cherry—like nearly everything else in our previous home.

-So, I turned my thoughts into looking for an “antique” or just an old desk.
-And I found one!
-My sister-in-law Cheryl and her husband Ricky have the Office Furniture Warehouse in Tupelo.
-That was the first and only place I needed to look for a used desk!
+That’s when I shifted gears and started looking for a used desk—something with character and storage space.
+And wouldn’t you know, I found it!
+My sister-in-law Cheryl and her husband Ricky own the Office Furniture Warehouse in Tupelo, and it was the first (and only) place I needed to check.

 Office Furniture Warehouse